s-h-a-d-o-w/alfc/LINUX.md

 sudo modprobe acpi_call
 ```

+### Running `acpi_call` on startup

+If your distro uses systemd, you can use [this really simple method](https://wiki.archlinux.org/title/Kernel_module#Automatic_module_loading_with_systemd).
+Installing makes `acpi_call` available to be loaded just like described there.

+If it doesn't, I'm afraid you'll have to do research yourself.

 ## Installation

-- Simply grab the latest release, extract it to wherever you want alfc to live and run
+- Grab the latest release, extract it to wherever you want alfc to live and run
 `install.sh`

-Services for both starting the kernel module mentioned as well as alfc will be created and
+A service for alfc will be created and started.
-started.

 ## Wishlist

 - Somehow including `acpi_call` in the installation process.
 But there are two problems:
-1.)
-People who have secure boot enabled need that whole separate step of signing the module
+    1. People who have secure boot enabled need that whole separate step of signing the module.
-2.)
-I would like to keep using `os-service` to manage services across platforms.
-But on Linux,
-it may use either systemd or init.d and I don't know what its selection criteria are because
-on e.g. latest Linux Mint, it still uses init.d.
-And so to have `alfc` be able to depend on
-`acpi_call`, I guess one would have to use `os-service` to run that module on startup too.
+    2. How the module can be loaded on startup might vary from distro to distro.